LastElaphine/dotfiles/README.md

 -   Adding new functions to the `fish/functions` directory.
 -   Modifying the `wezterm/wezterm.lua` file to change the terminal appearance and behavior.
 -   Customizing the `starship.toml` file to change your prompt.
+-   Updating the `mise/config.toml` file to manage your development tools and environments.
+-   Modifying the `nvim` directory to customize your Neovim configuration.